-For businesses of any type and size, offering various preferred payment methods is critical to be a player in the game.
-Merchants can offer a multitude of ways to pay—cash, ACH transfer, eCheck, credit and debit card, contactless, mobile, and online.
+For businesses of any type and size, offering various preferred payment methods is critical to being a player in the game.
+Merchants can offer many ways to pay—cash, ACH transfer, eCheck, credit and debit card, contactless, mobile, and online.
 Various channels make transactions much easier and more convenient for the modern consumer and give small and midsize business owners a spot on the playing field in an evolving economy.

-With so many ways to pay, credit and debit card transactions have moved to the forefront of preferred payment methods in the digital payment world.
+With many ways to pay, credit and debit card transactions have moved to the forefront of preferred payment methods in the digital world.
 Some small business owners trying to run viable and profitable businesses find it challenging to keep up with the Joneses of the payment realm, trying to understand the industry and formulate a plan to integrate the latest payment technology into their offerings.
-The need education on how to sustain profitability with the high cost of accepting credit and debit card payments.
+The need for education on sustaining profitability with the high cost of accepting credit and debit card payments is increasing.
 Card processing fees can cut into the already slim margins for these businesses.

-As of 2018, 70% of consumers still pay with cash for every day purchases.
-How can merchants leverage cash to increase profit margins?
+We know Americans prefer using digital wallets and cards to pay for shopping.
+However, a significant portion of the population still uses cash for smaller one-time purchases.
+This begs the question, how can merchants leverage cash to increase profit margins?
 The answer is simpler than you might think.
 Offering a Cash Discount Program can boost profit margins, improve customer satisfaction and loyalty, and reduce the burdens associated with credit card processing fees.

 What is a Cash Discount Program?

-Cash discounting is often confused with surcharging, a method of passing the monthly processing fees onto the customer by adding an additional fee to the price of the good or service purchased.
-Whereas surcharging is prohibited in six states, all 50 states consider offering a cash discount program a legally compliant method to offsetting credit card processing fees.
-Merchants provide value to offering a discounted price to those customers who choose to pay with cash.
+Cash discounting is often confused with surcharging, a method of passing the monthly processing fees onto the customer by adding additional fees to the price of the good or service purchased.
+Whereas surcharging is prohibited in six states, all 50 states consider offering a cash discount program a legally compliant method of offsetting credit card processing fees.
+Merchants provide value by offering a discounted price to those customers who choose to pay with cash.

-By offering a discount to cash-paying customers, business owners keep their entire profit while rewarding customers with a discount.
+Business owners keep their entire profit by offering a discount to cash-paying customers while rewarding customers with a discount.
 Sound too good to be true?

 Let’s break it down.
 Here are five things merchants need to know about cash discount programs: